Mahhir-AI/cyber1/README.md

 ----------------------------------------------------------------------------------------------------

-THE "NOPE, NOT YOURS" LICENSE (Ridiculously Verbose Version)
 Copyright © Mahhir AI, 2025

 Hear ye, hear ye: Let it be known, declared, etched into digital permanence, and universally acknowledged that all contents within this repository — including, but not limited to, code files, configuration files, documentation, witty comments, mediocre variable names, and any trace of intelligent life that may exist within — are the sole intellectual property of the original author (hereinafter referred to as "The Sovereign Coder").